Cancer Institute of New South Wales

-The Cancer Institute NSW was established under the Cancer Institute (NSW) Act 2003 to lessen the impact of cancer in NSW.
+The Cancer Institute NSW was established under the Cancer Institute (NSW) Act 2003 to lessen the impact of cancer in New South Wales, Australia.

 It works with a variety of partners to implement programs that focus on cancer prevention, detection, treatment, and research.

 Other cancer services and resources

 The Cancer Institute NSW also develops and manages a number of cancer-related information sources and services for the people of NSW.
 These include: